Routing Strategies

 Explore the routing strategies available in Tatum’s RPC Gateway and learn how to use them to control traffic flow across your connected RPC endpoints.

-Both the levels offer two routing strategies & an Intelligent Data Routing power up to control how traffic flows across your connected RPC endpoints—each designed for different reliability, performance, and data-freshness needs.
-These strategies determine which endpoint receives your request and how the Gateway chooses between multiple providers.
+Both levels support the same two routing strategies, plus an optional Intelligent Data Routing power up to control how traffic flows across your connected RPC endpoints, each designed for different reliability, performance, and data-freshness needs.
+These strategies determine which endpoint receives your requests and how the Gateway chooses between multiple providers.

 Priority Failover

-Ideal for maximum reliability.
-Priority Failover sends all traffic to your primary endpoint and automatically switches to the next one if it becomes slow, lagging, or unhealthy.
+Priority Failover sends all traffic to your primary endpoint and automatically fails over to the next if it becomes slow, lagging, or unhealthy.
+Best for maximum reliability.

 Load Distributed

+Load Distributed spreads traffic across all active endpoints using weighted round-robin, preventing any single provider from being overloaded.
 Best for balanced performance across multiple providers.
-Load Distribution spreads traffic across all active endpoints using weighted round‑robin, ensuring no single provider is overloaded.

 PATCH /v4/manage/gateway/{id}